marcdacz/batpadjs/README.md

 # BatPadJS
-Declarative Specification-based REST API Test Automation Framework
+Declarative Specification-based API Test Automation Framework

 ## Start with the Why?
 If you find yourself needing to automate with the following requirements:
-- You have a RESTful API Project
+- You have an API Project
-- You also have a massive JSON Body you want to dynamically generate
+- You also have a massive JSON Body you want to dynamically generate in each of your tests
 - You also need to validate a JSON output
-- You want an easy-to-create and easy-to-read test cases
+- You want easy-to-create and easy-to-read test cases

 Then you came at the right place!

-_Introducing BatPadJS_
+### Introducing BatPadJS

 Create Automated REST API Tests in seconds using BatPadJS.
 It even features an easy to use CLI that allows you to initialise a project, create test suites and scripts.
 It also comes with built-in features that generates JSON request data dynamically as well as validate response data in a declarative, specification-based approach.